frothywaffler/LonelyOutcasts-ServerTools/README.md

 Path of Titans community server tools, Linux administration projects, and event infrastructure examples.

 About Me
-My name is Colton Eller, known in Path of Titans as FrothyWaffler.
+Hey, I’m Colton Eller, better known in Path of Titans as FrothyWaffler.

+I’m the owner and operator of Lonely Outcasts, a Path of Titans community server built around community events, player interaction, and creating a fun experience for everyone who joins.
-I own and operate The Lonely Outcasts Path of Titans community server.
-What started as a small community project has grown into a hands-on learning experience in Linux administration, automation, event planning, troubleshooting, and community management.

-Over time, I’ve built custom server tools, automated maintenance systems, event infrastructure, and quality-of-life features designed to improve the experience for my players.
-Running the server has given me practical experience solving real-world problems, learning new technologies, and maintaining a live gaming community.
+What started as a simple server has turned into a hands-on learning experience in Linux administration, automation, troubleshooting, event planning, and community management.
+Along the way I’ve built custom server tools, automated maintenance systems, event infrastructure, and quality-of-life features designed to improve the player experience.

 Experience
-Linux server administration
+Linux Server Administration
-Bash scripting
+Bash Scripting
-Automated server maintenance
-Process management and troubleshooting
+Server Automation & Maintenance
+Process Management & Troubleshooting
-Community management
+Community Management
-Event planning and execution
+Event Planning & Execution
-Creator Mode event construction
+Creator Mode Event Construction
-Server automation and workflow design
+Workflow Design & Documentation
 Current Projects
-The Lonely Outcasts Community Server
+Lonely Outcasts Community Server
 Fight Night Event System
 Linux Administration Tools
 Community Event Infrastructure
-Portfolio Sections
+Portfolio
 Event Infrastructure
 Examples of arenas, spectator areas, staging areas, community spaces, and event layouts built using Path of Titans Creator Mode.

 Linux Administration
-Examples of server automation, process management, restart systems, scheduled maintenance, and server operations documentation.
+Examples of server automation, restart systems, scheduled maintenance, process management, and server operations documentation.

-Future Goals
+Modding Goals
-My goal is to become a Path of Titans mod creator and eventually design a custom map built specifically for The Lonely Outcasts community.
+My goal is to become a Path of Titans mod creator and eventually design a custom map built specifically for the Lonely Outcasts community.

-While I am still early in the modding journey, I already have some familiarity with Unreal Engine and am actively learning Blender.
-I enjoy learning technical skills and tend to become highly focused on projects that interest me, allowing me to learn new tools and workflows quickly.
+While I’m still early in the modding journey, I already have some familiarity with Unreal Engine and am actively learning Blender.
+I enjoy learning technical skills and tend to become heavily invested in projects that interest me, which allows me to learn new tools and workflows quickly.

-My plan is to start with smaller projects that help me become comfortable with the Path of Titans modding pipeline while creating useful content for my own server.
-These early projects will focus on event assets, community-focused content, and simple mods that help me build experience with the tools and workflow.
+I plan to start small by creating simple server-focused mods that help me learn the Path of Titans modding pipeline while improving the experience for my players.

-During the learning process, any mods or maps I create will be used exclusively on The Lonely Outcasts server.
-This allows me to test, refine, and improve my work in a live environment without releasing unfinished or potentially problematic content to the public.
-My priority is learning the tools properly and producing quality content rather than rushing releases.
+During this learning phase, any mods or maps I create will remain exclusive to Lonely Outcasts.
+This allows me to test, refine, and improve my work in a live environment without releasing unfinished content to the public.
+My focus is on learning the tools properly and building quality content before sharing it with a wider audience.

-As my skills and confidence grow, I hope to expand beyond server-only projects and begin releasing polished mods, assets, and eventually maps that can be enjoyed by the wider Path of Titans community.
+As my skills and confidence grow, I hope to expand beyond server-only projects and begin releasing polished mods, assets, and eventually maps for the broader Path of Titans community.

 Planned Learning Path
-Continue learning Unreal Engine
+Continue Learning Unreal Engine
-Learn Blender and 3D asset creation
+Learn Blender & 3D Asset Creation
 Obtain Path of Titans Modding Access
 Create Simple Server-Focused Mods
-Develop Custom Assets and Event Props
+Develop Custom Assets & Event Props
-Thoroughly Test Content on The Lonely Outcasts Server Release Public Mods for the Community
+Thoroughly Test Content on Lonely Outcasts
+Release Public Mods for the Community
-Design and Build a Custom Map for The Lonely Outcasts Long-Term Vision
+Design & Build a Custom Map for Lonely Outcasts Long-Term Vision
-The ultimate goal is to create a unique custom map for The Lonely Outcasts that supports large-scale community events, immersive environments, and gameplay experiences tailored specifically to the server’s player base.
-Once I am confident in my abilities and the quality of my work, I hope to contribute additional mods, assets, maps, and experiences to the broader Path of Titans community as well.
+The ultimate goal is to create a custom map designed specifically for Lonely Outcasts, supporting large-scale community events, unique environments, and gameplay experiences tailored to the server’s player base.

+Once I reach that point, I hope to contribute additional mods, assets, maps, and experiences to the wider Path of Titans community as well.